DaemonicLabs/Voodoo/README.md

 [Voodoo Samples](https://github.com/NikkyAI/VoodooSamples)

 update the pack and write out the lockfiles \
-`./cotm.kt build --updateAll`
+`./gradlew cotm --args "build --updateAll"`

 to update just a few mods in the update step \
-`./cotm.kt build -E correlated -E magicArsenal`
+`./gradlew cotm --args "build -E correlated -E magicArsenal"`

 package for sklauncher \
-`./cotm.kt pack sk`
-now you can just upload the contents of `workspace/_upload`
+`./gradlew cotm --args "pack sk"` now you can just upload the contents of `workspace/_upload`

 or do all of the above
-`./cotm.kt build --updateAll - pack sk`
+`./gradlew cotm --args "build --updateAll - pack sk"`

 build and test with multimc \
 `./cotm.kt build - test mmc`